crate/crate-tutorials/docs/generate-time-series/go.rst

         fmt.Println(pos)
     }

-Save all your changes and run the code:
+Save your changes and run the code:

 .. code-block:: console